turbaevsky/indicators/doc/PI_DB_TS.md

 The system allows to generate such kind of reports to see the RCs performance.

 In the top menu you can select the analysing period as well as RC to be shown.
-If you need a chart or detailed information the corresponding checkbox should be checked.
+If you need a chart or detailed information the corresponding check-box should be checked.

 ![](pic/pa20.PNG)